 According to the Turkish Civil Code, all children placed under state care must be assigned a guardian.
 Specifically, all children who do not benefit from the custody of parents (velayet) must be provided guardianship (vesayet).
 The assignment of guardians is carried out by Peace Courts of Civil Jurisdiction (Sulh Hukuk Mahkemesi) and guardianship matters are thereafter overseen by Civil Courts of General Jurisdiction (Asliye Hukuk Mahkemesi).
 A guardian under the Turkish Civil Code should be “an adult competent to fulfil the requirements of the task”, not engaged in an “immoral life style” or have “significant conflict of interest or hostility with the child in question”.
 Relatives are to be given priority to be appointed as guardians.
 Therefore, as far as the legal requirements, qualified NGO staff, UNHCR staff or Ministry of Family and Social Services staff would qualify to be appointed as guardians for unaccompanied minor asylum seekers.

-LGBTI and other ex-minors benefit from UNHCR’s fund and receive pocket money of around 200 TL (30 EUR) a month.
-The cash support covers three types of vulnerable groups: 1-) ex-minors 2-) trans minors 3-) victims of gender-based violence; and it is provided when they leave state premises.
+LGBTQI+ and other ex-minors benefit from UNHCR’s fund and receive pocket money of around 2,300 TRY (80 EUR) a month.
+The cash support covers four types of vulnerable groups: 1-) ex-minors 2-) transgender minors 3-) victims of gender-based violence 4-) intersex people; and it is provided when they leave state premises.

 Law No 4395 on Child Protection.